Work assessment allowance (AAP)

 - You are between 18 and 67 years of age.

-Your ability to work must be impaired by at least 50 per cent due to illness or injury
+Your ability to work must be impaired

 To get AAP you must normally have lost at least 50 per cent of your ability to work.
 The main reason must be illness or injury.
 Your ability to work must be reduced for all types of work you are qualified for.